containerbase/base/docs/custom-base-image.md

 The following sample can be used to create a `containerbase/base` based image which does not extend `containerbase/base` directly.
 Currently only ubuntu focal and jammy based amd64 distro are suported.

-You can also use our buildpack from GitHub container registry as `ghcr.io/containerbase/base`.
+You can also use our containerbase from GitHub container registry as `ghcr.io/containerbase/base`.
 `containerbase/base` and `ghcr.io/containerbase/base` are exchangeble.
 You should always use a specific version which can be found at [docker hub](https://hub.docker.com/r/containerbase/base/tags) or at [GitHub container registry](ghcr.io/containerbase/base)